 - Funding for undergraduate and graduate research positions working alongside faculty

-- Connects our college to national industry leaders
+- Connection between our college and national industry leaders

-Lou Edwards, who received several awards for his contributions to teaching and research, was one of those talented faculty members who made a difference for many U of I students.
+Lou Edwards, 1936-2016, received several awards for his contributions to teaching and research and was a talented faculty member who made a difference in the lives of many U of I students.

 Originally from Montana, Lou earned a bachelor’s degree at Rensselaer Engineering and a master’s at the University of Delaware.
 He first came to Idaho in 1961, and was one of the Department’s first Ph.D. students, receiving his doctorate in 1966.
 He received the Technical Association of Pulp and Paper Industry’s Pulp Manufacture Division Technical Award and Johan C.F.
 C. Richter Prize in 2014.
 During his career, he published more than 100 technical papers and served as a consultant to over 30 pulp and paper companies worldwide.

 “An endowed chair builds the reputation of our program.
 It indicates a certain distinction in teaching and provides opportunities to pursue research with a high potential for return. ” ERIC ASTON, Chair, Department of Chemical and Materials Engineering